The Difference Between Workers' Comp and Disability Benefits

 The Difference Between Worker's Compensation and Disability Benefits: Overview

-If your employer or its insurance company is disputing whether you should receive workers' comp, the state can provide you with state disability until the dispute is resolved, then the state will ask for its money back from the employer or its insurance company if you are successful in your workers' comp case.
+Suppose your employer or insurance company is disputing whether you should receive workers' comp.
+In that case, the state can provide you with state disability until the dispute is resolved.
+Then, the state will ask for your money back from the employer or its insurance company if you are successful in your workers' comp case.

 Workers' compensation temporary disability benefits are paid until your condition becomes permanent and stationary.
-Thereafter, you may be entitled to permanent disability benefits and lifetime medical care.
-However, state disability benefits are payable for a maximum of only fifty-two (52) weeks.
+After that, you may be entitled to permanent disability benefits and lifetime medical care.
+State disability benefits are payable for only 52 weeks.